georgeplt/aquadocs-chrome-ext/README.md

 1. Open the URL: `chrome://extensions`
 2. Make sure you have `Developer mode` enabled (usually upper-right)
 3. Click `Load Unpacked` and navigate where this repo was cloned
 4. Click `ok/load/open`, depending on your operating system.
-You should be able to see a new extention in your browser's extensions bar (a pink unicorn).
+You should be able to see a new extension in your browser's extensions bar (a pink unicorn).